justinwangdev/mhs-app/ReadMe.md

 This is a cross-platform mobile application built for Ming Hui Sheng Enterprise Co., Ltd.

-There used to be only desktop application available.
+There used to be only a desktop application available.
 Therefore managers needed to write down each data and then brought it into the factory to check the production capacity.

-On the other hand, team leaders had to take notes in the facroty and then type them all over again using the only desktop located in a 100 thousand sq ft factory.
+On the other hand, team leaders had to take notes in the factory and then type them all over again using the only desktop located in a 100 thousand sq ft factory.

 With MHS-APP, they can just scan barcodes and query/insert the Mysql database using their cellphones without wasting unnecessary time and energy anymore.